eshwen/macOS-setup/README.md

 brew install ROOT
 ```

-and then `. /usr/local/bin/thisroot.sh` in each session I want to use it
+and then `. /usr/local/bin/thisroot.sh` in each session I want to use it.
+It might also be useful to pin the version of `ROOT` installed, so that every time I update Homebrew, it doesn't go through the painstaking processes of updating `ROOT` as well.
+I can do this with `brew pin root`.

 ## Other useful commands